soapwaster/VCRobots/README.md

 - -pi \<**interval**\> milliseconds after each powerup (default: 300)
 - -rp \<**arg**\>  robots initial positions.
 Either 'true' or 'false' (default: false)
 - -r \<**name,type,positionX,positionY**+> robot players (from 2, up to 4) [**required**]
 	* **type** can be one of the following <Default, Shooter, Dummy>.
 In case of a custom robot, put the path to the behavior.
+If the file cannot be found, the Default behaviour will be used
 ---
 As an example we want to run a game between 3 players, all with the default behavior, starting in random positions in a 2000 x 3000 game space.
 The command would be:

 		java -jar target/VCRobots-0.1-jar-with-dependencies.jar -r Valerio,Default,300,300 Nino,Default,900,900 Pino,Default,500,400 -gs 2000 3000 -rp true

+---
+Now suppose we want an use a custom behaviour specified in "src/main/resources/robot_ai" saved in hider.vcr that goes in the upper right corner and shoots only when a target is nearby.
+Moreover, power-ups should be spawned every second.
+The hider.vcr file looks like this:

+	x = currentX()
+	y = currentY()

+	desiredX = gameX() - 30
+	desiredY = 30

+	if(x != desiredX && y != desiredY){
+		moveTo(desiredX, desiredY)
+	}
+	else{
+		cX = closestEnemyX()
+		cY = closestEnemyY()
+		shootAt(cX, cY)
+	}
+To execute the jar file :

+		java -jar target/VCRobots-0.1-jar-with-dependencies.jar -r Valerio,src/main/resources/robot_ai/hider.vcr,300,300 Nino,Default,900,900 Pino,Default,500,400 -rp true -pi 1000

 ## Game rules
 It is time to know how the game works.</br>